-Kids’ artwork creates an organizing and home design challenge.
-The sheer volume of it from from the time your child is old enough to fingerpaint through elementary school and sometimes beyond requires an organizing plan.
-Otherwise you have artwork piled up or stored in various bins, your walls and your refrigerator are plastered with pictures, paintings, collages, and coloring pages, or you have a kid with very hurt feelings because their precious creations are in the recycling bin not long after they’re created.
+Kids’ art creates an organizing and home design challenge.
+The sheer volume of it from the time your child is old enough to fingerpaint through elementary school and sometimes beyond requires an organizing plan.
+Otherwise, you have artwork piled up or stored in various bins, your walls and your refrigerator are plastered with pictures, paintings, collages, and coloring pages, or you have a kid with very hurt feelings because their precious creations are in the recycling bin not long after they’re created.

 What’s your first step?

 To honor your child’s creativity and create a space within your home for their work, set up a space where you can display and switch out artwork easily.
 Think of this as a transition gallery housing your child’s latest show.

 What is a transition gallery?
 Think of it as a temporary art exhibit in your home.
 You pick the place where it will be displayed and switch out the art to create different shows so the art transitions in and out.

 Hang art instead of clothes using twine, yarn, or ribbon held to the wall with thumbtacks or nails.
 Hang up kids’ artwork using clothespins (or binder clips).
 You can choose whether you’ll hang the string where kids can switch out the work themselves or higher up so that you can switch it (preferably with their input).
 Besides being inexpensive, this method allows you to hang work of all sizes and choose the length of your artline so you can display as much art as you want to make room for.